frozenproof/nckh2_real_2.0/README.md

 Currrent stable test : v1.0.15

-This is a hybrid project with
+This was a hybrid project with

 ```